 With an office in Geneva as well as London, XXIV Old Buildings is one of the more international chambers at the bar.
 Barristers at the set regularly appear in offshore courts and tribunals in locations such as British Virgin Islands, the Cayman Islands, Bermuda and Hong Kong.
 Much of the work is chancery.
 Notably the chambers has been instructed on behalf of the Additional Liquidator for the Cayman Islands based Herald Fund, one of the biggest Bernie Madoff feeder funds, and also acted in a US$180 million (£142 million) claim arising from the Kaupthing Bank liquidation in Guernsey’s Royal Court.

 XXIV pupils can expect to be involved in intellectually rigorous work.
 They are encouraged to immerse themselves in their supervisors’ practice in order to develop their technical understanding of chancery matters.
-For those with the aptitude, the work at the set is a highly stimulating experience.
-XXIV scores well for training in Legal Cheek’s 2018-2019 Junior Barrister survey.
+For those with the aptitude, the work at the set is a highly stimulating experience — as evidenced by the A which XXIV receives for work in the Legal Cheek Junior Barrister Survey.

 Similar to pupillage in other chambers, pupils spend three months with each of their four pupil supervisors.
 During this time pupils attend court and conferences with members of chambers and are involved in legal research, writing advices and drafting statement of case.
 Due to the very technical nature of the work, opportunities for pupils to obtain their own cases can be limited at first.
 Instead, the set emphasises professional development.
 Pupils focus on becoming familiar with the day-to-day essentials of pleading, drafting arguments and correspondence, and researching novel points of law in overseas jurisdictions.